MattMckenzy/Homehook/README.md

 # Homehook

-Simple API meant to handle Google Assistant webhooks and reroute them to Home Assistant.
+Simple API meant to handle Google Assistant webhooks and to cast Jellyfin media.

 ## Description